icsergoltd/home-grown-tomatoes/src/content/blog/why-are-my-tomato-leaves-turning-yellow.md

 Tomatoes usually need **6–8 hours of direct sunlight per day** for strong growth and good fruiting.

 If your garden is partly shaded, cherry tomatoes and smaller bush varieties are often more forgiving than large beefsteak types.

+Balconies can be brilliant for tomatoes, but light, wind, heat, and watering need a little extra thought.
+Our guide to [growing tomatoes on a balcony](/blog/grow-tomatoes-on-balcony) explains how to choose the best spot and keep plants healthy in small spaces.

 ---